T h e C e n t r a l C o n c e p t s

 life.
 As Christ invited everyone to eat at his table, so there is a place for

-everyone in our "ecumenical" church.
-The Ecumenical Church's first
+everyone in our ecumenical table.
+The Modern Ecumenical Church's first

-priority, is to preach the Gospel of Love, that the (spiritually) dead may
+priority, is to preach the Gospel of Love, so that the (spiritually) dead may

 find true life again.
 The Church does not judge individuals : all judgement